Koverse/documentation/docs/source/admin/runbook.rst

 	service koverse-server stop|start|status
 	service koverse-webapp stop|start|status

 Both the koverse-server and koverse-webapp processes are configured to run as the 'koverse' user.
+If using Apache Ambari for management, it is recommended that an admin can go to the Ambari webpage and select the Koverse to start and stop services.

 Logging
 ^^^^^^^